diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 propagate the count of calls to `getattr`.

-To conclude, as an answer to @rq-tool-design[], the results indicate that the use of static taint analysis is a promising way of detect class pollution in Python, despite the need for some improvements to reduce the rate of false positives.
+To conclude, as an answer to @rq-tool-design[], the results indicate that the use of static taint analysis is a promising way of detecting class pollution in Python, despite the need for some improvements to reduce the rate of false positives.